LaoevanSVU/Bay_Ridge/README.md

-# Bay_Ridge
+# Bay Ridge
-This is a compilation of my Bay Ridge statistics
+This is a compilation of my Bay Ridge statistics.
+Bay Ridge is located in Brooklyn, NY.